jstewart4u2c/PixelPerspective/README.md

 1. Install <a href="https://visualstudio.microsoft.com/downloads/" target="_blank">Visual Studio 2022</a> and <a href="https://www.microsoft.com/en-us/sql-server/sql-server-downloads" target="_blank">SQL Server</a>.
 2. Clone the repository to your local system.
 3. Open the solution (the .sln file within the project) in Visual Studio.
-4. On the Visual Studio tool, click Tools -> NuGet Package Manager -> Package Manager Console
+4. On the Visual Studio toolbar, click Tools -> NuGet Package Manager -> Package Manager Console
 5. Within the Package Manager Console, enter "update-database" without the quotes to create a new local database.
 6. Enter "add-migration InitialCreate" to generate SQL for the local database.
 7. Once the migration is created, enter "update-database" once again to apply the migration.